kueche-dot/Spike-Prime-Rubiks-Cube-Solver/README.md

 ## 🔄 Challenges & Iterations

-### 🔹 What problems did you face during development?
+### 🔹 What problems did we face during development?
 Throughout development, we encountered **several key challenges**:
 1. **Motor Accuracy Issues** – Over time, we noticed a **decline in precision**, which affected the cube’s rotation accuracy.
 2. **Lack of Programming Experience** – Since none of us had previous coding experience, learning to write functional and efficient code was a major hurdle.